Cross ownership

-Cross ownership is a method of reinforcing business relationships by owning stock in the companies with which a given company does business.
+Cross ownership is a method of reinforcing business relationships by owning stocks in the companies with which a given company does business.
 Heavy cross ownership is referred to as circular ownership.
-The Japanese economy is alleged to be heavily characterized by cross ownership.

 In the US, "cross ownership" also refers to a type of investment in different mass-media properties in one market.

 Cross ownership of stock

 Countries noted to have high levels of cross ownership include: